- Solicitors For Business

 - you have effective systems and controls in place to enable you to identify risks to client confidentiality and to mitigate those risks (O4.5).

 Evan Wright is a partner and solicitor specialising in professional regulatory cases.
-If you or your firm require the assistance of an SRA solicitor as part of an SRA investigation or SRA prosecution, please contact the regulatory team for a no obligation discussion on how we can help you.
+If you or your firm require the assistance of an SRA solicitor as part of an SRA investigation or SRA prosecution, please contact our team on 0345 872 6666 for a no-obligation discussion on how we can help you.